edgedb/edgedb-rust/gel-tokio/src/tutorial.md

 ## Using the `Queryable` macro

-The easiest way to unpack an EdgeDB query result is the built-in `Queryable` macro from the `gel-derive` crate.
+The easiest way to unpack a Gel query result is the built-in `Queryable` macro from the `gel-derive` crate.
 This turns queries directly into Rust types without having to match on a `Value` (more in the section on [the `Value` enum](#the-value-enum)), cast to JSON, etc.

 ```rust
 #[derive(Debug, Deserialize, Queryable)]